asearfos/chipper/docs/chipper_manual.md

   noise at the end of syllables that appears to be an echo.
     ![min silence](static/min_silence_duration_circled.png "min silence")

- 9. Use minimum syllable duration to get the beginning of the last syllable and the two small syllables in the middle of the song that have no onsets or offsets.
+ 9. Use minimum syllable duration to correctly parse the beginning of the last syllable and the two small syllables in the middle of the song that have no onsets or offsets.
     ![min syllable](static/min_syllable_duration_circled.png "min
     syllable")